open-contracting/deploy/docs/develop/update/postgres.rst

 Set up backups
 --------------

-We use pgbackrest to create and manage backups stored in the cloud.
+We use `pgBackRest <https://pgbackrest.org>`__ to create and manage offsite backups.
-Salt will install and configure pgbackrest if ``postgres:backup`` is defined in pillar.
+Salt will install and configure pgBackRest if ``postgres:backup`` is defined in Pillar data.

 #.
 Create pgbackrest pillar config.